VeriFuzzy: A Dynamic Verifiable Fuzzy Search Service for Encrypted Cloud Data: Our VeriFuzzy scheme

+The smart contract reconstructs only the search path of length $L = O(\log n)$, and by Merkle tree in blockchian, each node on the path requires $O(1)$ hash operations, then $O(|R|)$ for result set verification, where $|R|$ is typically small.
+So the overall verification complexity is:

-Given query $Q = \{w_1, w_2\}$, assume only $f_1$ among $\{f_0,f_1,f_2,f_3,f_4,f_5,f_6,f_7\}$ has both keywords.
+For better understanding, let's explain it through Fig.~\ref{fig4}.
+Given query $Q = \{w_1, w_2\}$ for example, assume only $f_1$ among $\{f_0,f_1,f_2,f_3,f_4,f_5,f_6,f_7\}$ has both keywords.
 Then, $path(N_{32})=$``001'' is in search result $R$, and ciphertext digest $d_2$ is in $D$.
 The auxiliary proof set $AP = \{$``'',``0'',``1'',``00'',``01'',``000'',``001''$\}$ contains traversed node path encodings, with matching results $\{1,1,0,1,0,0,1\}$ ($1$: match, $0$: no match).
 In verification, recalculate $d_1'$ per Eq.~\eqref{eq4} and compare with $d_1$.
 Since $d_1' = d_i$, the ciphertext result is correct.
 Then, construct a search binary tree based on search paths and node matching results (Fig.~\ref{fig4}).
 As non-leaf terminal node search results are 0, the search-path integrity is validated, with no unqueried nodes missing.